 - Only 4-6 ounces shall be served at one time.
-Fruit juice shall only be served with meals and snacks and not continuously throughout the day. - Water shall be used as the first choice for thirst and will be offered throughout the day. made available to families at least once per year.
+Fruit juice shall only be served with meals and snacks and not continuously throughout the day. - Water shall be used as the first choice for thirst and will Information on fruit juice (in English and Spanish) will be be offered throughout the day. made available to families at least once per year.